V0lch0k/v0lch0k.github.io/_posts/2018-03-08-HTB-First-Blood.md

 ```

 BAM! we have root....
-Let's not navigate to the root folder and take the flag
+Let's now navigate to the root folder and take the flag

 ```